majesticbeast/intro-to-terraform/docs/first-resource.md

 $ terraform init
 Initializing the backend...
 Initializing provider plugins...
-- Reusing previous version of hashicorp/local from the dependency lock file
+- Finding latest version of hashicorp/local...
+- Installing hashicorp/local v2.6.1...
-- Using previously-installed hashicorp/local v2.6.1
+- Installed hashicorp/local v2.6.1 (signed by HashiCorp)
-Terraform has made some changes to the provider dependency selections recorded in the .terraform.lock.hcl file.
-Review those changes and commit them to your version control system if they represent changes you intended to make.
+Terraform has created a lock file .terraform.lock.hcl to record the provider selections it made above.
+Include this file in your version control repository so that Terraform can guarantee to make the same selections by default when you run "terraform init" in the future.

 Terraform has been successfully initialized!